Cosylab/autoparamDriver/docs/source/miscellania.rst

 modify the unmasked bits of the device register.

 If you are doing "normal" integer I/O, you can only use signed integers.
-If the device deals in 32-bit unsigned values where all 32-bits are used, you need to use the ``epicsInt64`` type.
+If the device deals in 32-bit unsigned values where all 32 bits are used, you need to use the ``epicsInt64`` type.

 Arrays are a bit different.
-While e.g. the ``longin`` record is unsuitable for unsigned 32-bit values larger than 2³¹-1, the ``waveform`` record supports integers of all sizes, both signed and unsigned.
-Again, asyn only supports signed types.
-But because no arithmetic is done, it is perfectly ok to push unsigned data via signed integers of the same size.
+While e.g. the ``longin`` record is unsuitable for unsigned 32-bit values larger than 2³¹-1, the ``waveform`` record supports integers of all sizes, both signed and unsigned, by setting the FTVL field appropriately.
+Again, ``asyn`` only supports signed types.
+But because no arithmetic is done by ``asyn`` device support code, it is perfectly ok to push unsigned data via signed integers of the same size.
 They will end up in the ``waveform`` record unchanged.
-Just be careful when converting endianness from device order to host order.
+Just be careful when converting endianness from device order to host order, or if your driver code needs to do arithmetic.

 Connection management
 ---------------------